 Double downs and splits (including doubling down after splits and resplits) are free for those who select this option.
 However, the catch is that you can only double down on 9, 10, and 11.
 In addition, if the dealer busts with exactly 22, the only hand that will beat it is a blackjack.
 Otherwise, your own live bets push rather than win (unless you made a Push 22 side bet).

-This is a side bet that your first two card will total 20.
+This is a side bet that your first two cards will total 20.
 A player hand of two Kings of Spades vs. a dealer blackjack pays the jackpot.

 This side bet wins if your first two cards are either AK suited, a straight flush, a pair, or a straight.
 You also have the option to either collect your winnings or add them to your original bet.
 In other words, you can play the hand partly with the house’s money!